TheShanachie/sudoku-solver/README.md

 # Sudoku Solver

+This project is a command-line Sudoku solver implemented in Java that uses constraint satisfaction techniques to solve puzzles of varying difficulty.
+It supports input via configuration files or direct command-line arguments, and can apply optimizations like Minimum Remaining Values (MRV) and Least Constraining Values (LCV) to improve performance.
+The solver reads boards from text files, displays solutions, and writes results to output files, with runtime benchmarks provided for each optimization strategy.
+The codebase is modular, with dedicated classes for input handling, board management, and solving logic, making it extensible and easy to maintain.

 ## Organization

 The program consists of four major java files.
 In addition, directories containing pre-built sudoku boards are provided.
 These directories include easy, medium, hard, expert, and master unsolved sudoku boards.
 From the directory root…